ggustin93/ghostly-plus-dashboard/docs/00_PROJECT_DEFINITION/prd.md

     - Implement user login (therapist/researcher) within the game interface using Supabase Auth (via REST API or C# client library).
     - Securely handle JWT tokens within the game application.
 - **Implement direct, authenticated C3D file upload from the game:**
+    - After each **Game Session** (i.e., a single instance of playing the game), the game application will generate a C3D file.
-    - Upon session completion, the game application will upload the generated C3D file directly to a secure backend API endpoint.
+    - The game application should be capable of uploading each generated C3D file directly to a secure backend API endpoint, either immediately after the Game Session or potentially batched at the end of the overall **Rehabilitation Session**.
+The exact timing (per game vs. per rehab session) needs confirmation.
-    - The upload request must include the user's valid JWT for authentication and association with the correct patient/session.
+    - Each upload request must include the user's valid JWT for authentication and clear identifiers to associate the C3D file with the correct patient and the overarching Rehabilitation Session.
-- Define fallback mechanism (e.g., manual dashboard upload) in case of direct upload failure.
+- Define fallback mechanism (e.g., manual dashboard upload) in case of direct upload failure, allowing for upload of one or more C3D files per Rehabilitation Session.

 ### 4.2 WORK PACKAGE 2: Web Dashboard (Frontend)
 *This package covers the development of the user-facing web application using **React**.
 It includes UI/UX design, component development, state management, and routing.*